cloudmesh-community/fa18-523-63/project-report/report.md

 ### Topology

-This project is built on a CentOS server [@fa18-523-63-www-centos].
+This project is built using Anaconda Python services [@fa18-523-63-www-ana-pyt].
 On this server, Python 3.6 [@fa18-523-63-www-python-36] will be used as the language.
 The Python wrapper for Tensorflow is installed independently [@fa18-523-63-www- tensorflow].
 The following methods from the Tensorflow library are used: